opensanctions/opensanctions/zavod/docs/peps.md

 To allow newly discovered positions to be added to the database, and to use the `is_pep` value from the database, call `zavod.logic.pep.categorise` with the Position.
-If the data source is known to only include PEP positions, or if the crawler only attempts to create positions known to be PEPs, the `is_pep` argument can be `True`.
+If the data source is known to only include PEP positions, or if the crawler only attempts to create positions known to be PEPs, the `is_pep` argument should be `True`.
-Otherwise, it should be `None` denoting, that it should be manually categorised in the database.
+Otherwise it should be `None`, denoting that it should be manually categorised in the database.
 **Only make occupancies and emit entities for which the returned `categorisation.is_pep` is `True`**.
 See example below.

-During development, it is normally best to run Zavod with the [environment variable](/usage#environment-variables) `ZAVOD_SYNC_POSITIONS` set to `false`, meaning the `is_pep` value supplied to `categorise` will be used, rather than any value in the database.
+During development, it is normally best to run Zavod with the [environment variable](/usage#environment-variables) `ZAVOD_SYNC_POSITIONS` set to `false`, meaning the position topics and `is_pep` value supplied to `categorise` will be used locally, rather than any value in the database.

 In production, positions will be created in the database if they don't already exist, which we can later categorise manually.
 The `is_pep` and `topics` values